slowernews/wisdom-tldr/chapters/chapter_3_action.md

 I had been fooling myself for years, telling myself I wanted to do this, but my actions prove otherwise. keep earning your title, or it expires”.

-It's a mountain of a dream and a mile-high climb to the top.
-And what it took me a long time to discover is that I didn't like ot climb much.
-I just liked to imagine the summit.

 One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
 In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
 But what happens after you are done?

-If You Aren’t Happy on the Journey You Won’t Be Happy at the Destination If you cannot learn to be happy while you are building your business, you will not be happy when you sell it for $10 million.

 I love how the '80/20' rule gets stretched so often that in this article it talks about hyperdominate trees that take up 50% of the Amazon.
 So 80/20 can go anywhere form 99/1 to 50/50.
 What an interesting 'pattern'.